decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 **The problem about privacy lies in this very question itself** [^13]

-# the "nothing to hide" argument
+# The "nothing to hide" argument

-most common points made:
+Most common points made:

-nothing to hide, nothing to fear
+Nothing to hide, nothing to fear

-read my e-emails, i've got nothing to hide
+Read my e-emails, i've got nothing to hide

-profile me, analyze me, i've done nothing bad or illegal, do you?
+Profile me, analyze me, i've done nothing bad or illegal, do you?

-monitor my phone calls, read what I say about my noisy neighbour, i've got nothing to hide
+Monitor my phone calls, read what I say about my noisy neighbour, i've got nothing to hide

-if you have something to hide, you should be found, captured and sentenced [^14]
+If you have something to hide, you should be found, captured and sentenced [^14]

-responses:
+Responses:

-do you have curtains? [^15]
+Do you have curtains? [^15]

-no need to justify my position, you need to justify yours (govt.): where is your warrant? [^16]
+No need to justify my position, you need to justify yours (govt.): where is your warrant? [^16]

-nothing to hide on my side, but nothing to show you either [^17]
+Nothing to hide on my side, but nothing to show you either [^17]

-show me you credit card bills of the last year [^18]
+Show me you credit card bills of the last year [^18]

-it's about things not being anyone's business [^19]
+It's about things not being anyone's business [^19]

 Stalin would have loved this [^20]

-everybody has something to hide from somebody. you just need to look hard enough. [^22]
+Everybody has something to hide from somebody. you just need to look hard enough. [^22]

 By stating "I've got nothing to hide" you're totally OK with the government infringing rights of millions of people [^21]